 Adapted from Gopalan et al. 2017

 In prior work, we examined how DNA methylation patterns change with age, and how these patterns differ across different human populations and across tissue types.
-We are continuing to investigate the genetic factors that influence epigenetic aging across diverse populations and develop more accurate and universal methods of age prediction.
+We are continuing to investigate the genetic factors that influence epigenetic aging across diverse populations to develop more accurate and universal methods of age prediction.
 Future research in the lab will leverage DNA methylation data from diverse human populations and from across species to investigate evolutionary constraints on epigenetic aging, how it is impacted by heritable and non-heritable factors, and how it can inform and extend genotype-based methods of trait prediction.

 Throughout history, human populations have been modifying the environment through cultural and technological innovation, thereby shaping their own evolutionary trajectories.
 An example of this is the adoption of agriculture and/or pastoralism by human societies.
-These changes coincided with some of the most dramatic demographic shifts – including major population growth, decline, mixture, and movement – in human history, while exposing transitioning populations to novel selection pressures.
+These changes coincided with some of the most dramatic demographic shifts in human history – including major population growth, decline, mixture, and movement - while exposing transitioning populations to novel selection pressures.
 These past events have left distinctive signatures in modern genomes, which we can reconstruct through population genomic analysis.

 Adapted from Gopalan et al. 2022